ebozonne/SmartHRT/README.md

 # TODO
 - ADD readme for advanced use
-- ADD automatic wind correlation for `Rth` variations (important for old buildings with high infiltration rates, and high-rise buildings)
+- DONE <s>ADD automatic wind correlation for `Rth` variations (important for old buildings with high infiltration rates, and high-rise buildings) </s>
 - ADD recovery optimization based on energy prices and periods (e.g. TEMPO in France)
-- ADD predicted exterior temperature (weather data) in the recovery time calculation (important for very cold mornings)
+- DONE <s>ADD predicted exterior temperature (weather data) in the recovery time calculation (important for very cold mornings)</s>
 - ADD solar radiation effects (weather data) for a future diurnal recovery time calculation
 - ADD second order effects for vacation recovery calculation vs. typical weekly occupancy variations.
 - INTEGRATE all variables and parameters into a single entity to manage different rooms (important for castle owners)

+## Feb 15 update
+- NEW: coefficients RCth and RPth are now correlated to average winds, the self calibration auto-adjust values for low an high winds (10 an 60km/h) assuming a linear variation between both
+- NEW: future exterior temperatures and winds are taken into account to assess recovery start time
+- NEW: text field to set-up the Next alarm sensor name of your phone (e.g. sensor.mynexus_next_alarm) to automatically sync the target time with your phone alarm in the morning

 ## Feb 5 update
 - NEW option: additional wakeup automation template (see wakeUp_automation_for_smartphone_alarm_sync.txt) to automatically sync the target time with the smartphone alarm (no more need to set target time manually)